Can Saunas Help You Lose Weight? Exploring the Science Behind Sauna Use

 Conclusion: Can Saunas Help You Lose Weight?

-In short, saunas can support your weight loss journey, but they are not a shortcut or replacement for healthy eating and exercise.
+In short, saunas can support your weight loss journey, but they are not a shortcut or a replacement for healthy eating and exercise.
+They may help:

 Burn a modest number of calories